Tell me more ×

 I would like to ask if anyone has any suggestions on how to do a performance analysis of a PLC modem that makes use of Orthogonal frequency-division multiplexing (OFDM).
 Specifically, how to measure its signal strength against the noise present in the system.

-Your responses are greatly appreciated, thank you.
+Your responses are greatly appreciated.

 1